oceanofscience/test/README.md

 week2job
 ========

-The goal of week2job is to submit a homework of coursera.
+The goal of week2job is to submit a 4th week homework of coursera.

 Installation
 ------------